bihealth/bih-cluster/bih-cluster/docs/slurm/snakemake.md

 ## Prerequisites

-- This assumes that you have Miniconda properly setup with Bioconda.
+- This assumes that you have Miniforge properly setup with Bioconda.
-- Also it assumes that you have already activated the Miniconda base environment with `source miniconda/bin/activate`.
+- Also it assumes that you have already activated the Miniforge base environment with `source miniforge/bin/activate`.

 ## Environment Setup